 HRSC 4.06 Trade secrets.
 (1) INITIAL REQUEST FOR PROTECTION.
 Any party may request that public access to information it submits to the commission be withheld by requesting trade secret protection simultaneously with its submission of information.
 In its request the party shall specify that portion of a document or other information in need of protection and shall explain why the information needs protection.
 Upon receiving such a request, the commission shall segregate the information in a separate file that is not open to other parties or the general public.
+Register, May, 1986, No. 365

 The commission shall include in the file where that information would otherwise be stored a statement identifying the general subject matter of the information being protected and indicating that, on the request of any person interested in inspecting the information, the commission will hold a meeting under sub.
 (2) to determine if the information constitutes a trade secret and requires continued protection or if the information should be disclosed.
-If the protected information was submitted as part of a rate review and, prior to the date when the opportunity to request a settlement conference expires, a party to the review requests a meeting under sub.
+If the protected information was submitted as part of a rate review and, prior to the date when the opportunity to request a settlement conference expires, the hospital whose rates are under review or a party to the review requests a meeting under sub.
 (2), the commission shall hold the meeting before it issues an order setting the hospital's rates or conducts a hearing on the rate review.
-If a party to the review submits the request for a meeting under sub.
-(2) on or after the date when the opportunity to request a settlement conference expires, or if a person who is not a party to the review submits a request for a meeting, the commission is not required to conduct the meeting before issuing a rate-setting order.
+If the hospital or a party to the review submits the request for a meeting under sub.
+(2) on or after the date when the opportunity to request a settlement conference expires, or if any other person submits a request for a meeting, the commission is not required to conduct the meeting before issuing a rate-setting order.
 At this meeting and at any hearing held under sub.
 (3) the presiding officer may impose conditions on inspection or otherwise protect the information under consideration.